Trump Team Tends to Defend Alleged Abusers, Unless They’re Democrats

 • In February 2017, Andrew Puzder withdrew his nomination to be secretary of Labor after it emerged that his first wife accused him of physically abusing her in the ‘80s.
 Though it was Senate Republicans who said they would not confirm him, then–White House press secretary Sean Spicer focused his ire on Democrats: “There is no focus on these guys having a double standard for which they had with Obama nominees.
 It’s just ridiculous … He was not given a hearing.”
 Last month Politico reported that the White House is still trying to find him a role in the administration.

 • Though the White House dithered for some time on how to handle the allegations that Republican Alabama Senate candidate Roy Moore sexually assaulted several teenage girls, eventually Trump settled on pointing out that Moore “totally denies it,” and declaring “we don’t need a liberal person in there, a Democrat.”
-He offered Moore a full-throated endorsement, campaigned for him (or near him in Florida), and recording robocalls on his behalf.
+He offered Moore a full-throated endorsement, campaigned for him (or near him in Florida), and recorded robocalls on his behalf.

 • The White House has said nothing about allegations that casino mogul Steve Wynn routinely sexually harassed female employees.
 Wynn served as the Trump campaign’s finance vice-chair and the president handpicked him to be finance chair of the Republican National Committee.
 Though he was forced to resign as CEO of Wynn resorts and from his political position, the RNC said it won’t return his donations unless a board investigation finds him guilty of wrongdoing.